 So why Choose Split?

-Tell me below which things to do in Split are at the top of your list?!
+Tell me below which things to do in Split Croatia are at the top of your list?!
 Did we miss any of the Split must see sites?
 Do you have any top recommendations for what to do in Split?

 Other articles you will love:

-- 6 of the Best European Contiki Tours to Go On
+- The Best European Contiki Tours to Go On

 - A Guide to Dubrovnik (For People Who Have Never Seen Game of Thrones)